 Harvest Fest is an annual event hosted by the Student Government Association in collaboration with over twenty-five student clubs and organizations.
 Chowan students set up booths with activities, food, and candy for local children to enjoy.
 This safe alternative to trick-or-treating is free to the public.
 Not only does it offer children a safe, fun time, it also allows them to experience a small taste of college life and interact with current students.

-As the university moves into the Spring Semester attention turns increasingly toward graduation.
+As the university moves into the Spring Semester, attention turns increasingly toward graduation.
 Still, there are a number of traditional activities that take place prior to commencement.
-These include the Snow Ball, a semi-formal dance, and spring fling, a week of festivities marking the end of winter.
-Also, each April, Squirrel Park is filled with luminaries, a stage and lots of tents for Relay For Life.
-The Hertford/Gates Relay is one of the largest in the country and raises money for cancer research.
-Students always enjoy this event, because clubs and organizations will sell items to help with the cause, and students will also walk and spend the night in the park.
-With Forty-eight days remaining until graduation, Senior 48 is a party for the senior class.
+With the close of the semester, student life hosts a Hawks Fest Week.
 The annual Awards Day Convocation brings together students, faculty, and staff to reaffirm the major purpose of a university—to foster academic excellence—and to honor the achievements of the Chowan University students and faculty.
 A faculty member serves as the keynote speaker.
 On the last evening of classes, the Senior Banquet honors graduating students.
 Following the banquet, the candidates for graduation file in line to dawn the Alumni Walk to ring the bell to signify the end of their academic career at Chowan.

 Another tradition at Chowan is the Senior Rock.
 Located just behind Penny Hall, the Senior Rock was requested by the Class of 2003.
 Officially, members of the senior class have the right to decorate it.